XingGaoY/B.Eng-Dissertation/yggdrasil/Helgi2016.md

   - Crash refinement
   - SE: exhaust all the posible paths against all the disk states
     - partition the problem into multiple layers to avoid path explosion
   > first, all the paths in this module, whatever the input is, have been exhausted, and no corner state exists.
   > this module can be used as a fun
+    - How does this method reduce paths?
     - Why "if an implementation is cr of an spec, they are **indistinguishable** to higher layers"
 - Input
   - specification of the expected behavior
-    - data structure & precondition of the data structure**(it is analogous to the consistency invariant mentioned later)**
+    - data structure & precondition of the data structure **(it is analogous to the consistency invariant mentioned later)**
     - file system operations
     - state equivalence predicate: what it means for a given fs state to be **correct**(maybe not cons-invar?)
   - implementation